AnthonySkoury/SDR-Aircraft-Traffic-Application/README.md

 Similarly, the line below in AircraftData.js in /frontend/src/aircraft_data/ needs to be changed to the IP address of your Raspberry Pi
 `const res = await fetch("http://{$RASPBERRYPI_IP_ADDRESS}:8000/api/aircraftdata/")`

+If neither of these links work to view the pages from another device, it is possible there is a firewall issue in your network.
+However, the links are still accessible on the Raspberry Pi itself, with the option of using localhost instead of the IP address on your Raspberry Pi's browser.

 ### Starting the frontend
 In a new window change directory to Air-Traffic-System/frontend